Dementia Services

 Dementia State Plan 2024-2027 *NEW!*

 The Virginia Alzheimer's Disease and Related Disorders Commission has released the Virginia Dementia State Plan 2024-2027: Building a Dementia Capable Virginia.
 Reflecting new knowledge and understanding of brain health and the risk factors for Alzheimer's disease and other dementias, the Plan contains a new Goal 6: Brain Health and Dementia Risk Reduction.
 This is the first new goal since the Plan was created in 2011, and mirrors a similar change in theNational Plan to Address Alzheimer's Disease.
 The other five goals address statewide coordination, data collection, workforce and caregiver training, care coordination and research.
 Each goal contains objectives and strategies that are new or updated to reflect new knowledge and to build on previous accomplishments.
 The new Plan also fully incorporates the Center for Disease Control and Prevention's (CDC)Healthy Brain Initiative Roadmap and links the Roadmap activities directly to the objectives of Virginia's Plan.
 The Plan serves as a blueprint for a dementia-capable Virginia that is ready to meet the challenge of the rising numbers of citizens of the Commonwealth living with dementia or caring for individuals living with dementia.
-If you are interested in helping move the Plan forward, please contact the Dementia Services Coordinator on dementia@dars.virginia.gov or 804 662 9154.
+If you are interested in helping move the Plan forward, please contact the Dementia Services Director on dementia@dars.virginia.gov or 804 662 9154.

 VGCOA Webinar:

-Virginia's New Dementia State Plan 2024-2027: Elevating Prevention ADRD Commission Chair Lana Sargent and DARS Dementia Services Coordinator George Worthington presented a webinar for the Virginia Governor's Conference on Aging (VGCOA) on February 27, 2024.
+Virginia's New Dementia State Plan 2024-2027: Elevating Prevention ADRD Commission Chair Lana Sargent and DARS Dementia Services Director George Worthington presented a webinar for the Virginia Governor's Conference on Aging (VGCOA) on February 27, 2024.
 You can view the recording here.

 The Commission updates the Plan every four years.
 Here are links to the four Plans released since 2011: